 - 3rd Company : Captain de Saint-Etienne

 In the meantime, the rest of the 1er BEP was sent to Xuan Mai, a village located west of Hanoi, to guard Colonial Road 6 (RC6).
-There, in an attack close to Yen Trinh during Operation Pegase on December 8, first 1er BEP men were killed in action: Second Lieutenant de Chabot and German legionnaire Neuhauser.
+There, in an attack close to Yen Trinh during Operation Pegase on December 8, the first 1er BEP men were killed in action: Second Lieutenant de Chabot and German legionnaire Neuhauser.

 1949: 1st Foreign Parachute Battalion in Indochina